-- 12. After the installation process is completed, the executables will be available in builds\dist\bin. - 13.
-To use these executables, you need to modify your system PATH to include the library directories where DLLs are stored.
-To do this, navigate to Control Panel > System and Security > System, select Advanced System Settings, and in the Advanced tab click the Environment Variables.
+10. After the build and installation process has completed, the executables will be available in build\dist\bin.

+- 11. To use these executables, you need to modify your system PATH to include the bin directory and library directories where DLLs are stored.
+To do this, click the Start menu and type 'env', you should be presented with an "Edit the system environment variables" option.
+Alternatively, navigate to Settings > System > About > System info (under Related Settings on the right hand panel), select Advanced System Settings, and in the Advanced tab click the Environment Variables button.
 In the System Variables box, select Path and click Edit.
-To the end of this list, add the full paths to directories: - builds\dist\lib\nektar++-5.0.2 - builds\dist\bin - Optionally, if you installed Boost from the binary packages, C:\local\boost_1_61_0 \lib - 14.
-To run the test suite, open a new command line window, change to the builds directory, and then issue the command
+Add the full paths to the following directories to the end of the list of paths shown in the "Edit environment variable" window: - nektar++-5.1.0\build\dist\lib\nektar++-5.1.0 - nektar++-5.1.0\build\dist\bin - nektar++-5.1.0\ThirdParty - C:\local\boost<boost_version>\<boost_lib_dir> where boost<boost_version> is the directory where the boost binaries were installed to and <boost_lib_dir> is the name of the library directory within this location, e.g. lib64-msvc-14.2 or similar depending on the version of Boost binaries you installed. - 12.
+To run the test suite, open a new command line window, change to the build directory, and then issue the command ctest -C Release